realworldocaml/book/en/variants.md

 fixed to complete the refactoring of the code.
 This is fantastically useful, but for it to work well and reliably, you need to write your code in a way that maximizes the compiler's chances of helping you find the bugs.
-One important rule of thumb to follow to maximize what the compiler can do for you is to avoid catch-all cases in pattern matches.
+To this end, a useful rule of thumb is to avoid catch-all cases in pattern matches.

-Here's an example of how a catch-all case plays in.
+Here's an example that illustrates how catch-all cases interact with exhaustion checks.
 Imagine we wanted a version of `color_to_int` that works on older terminals by rendering the first 16 colors (the 8 `basic_color`s in regular and bold) in the normal way, but rendering everything else as white.
 We might have written the function as follows.

 ```ocaml
 # let oldschool_color_to_int = function